dustinpfister/blog_posts/_posts/express-set.md

 // listen on port
 app.listen(app.get('port'), ()=> console.log('app up on port: ' + app.get('port')));
 ```

+The express app.set method is used in conjunction with the app.get method as a way to get application setting values, however the app.get method has more than one function depending on how it is used.
+In the above example the app.get method is used to get the port application setting, but it is also used to define what to do for http get requests for the root path.

 ## 2 - Express setting view engine